comicrelief/component-library/src/components/Organisms/Donate/Donate.md

 />;
 ```

-## Additional copy for single only
+## Additional copy for single only, default Monthly giving type

 ```js
 import data from './dev-data/data';